Tomatoes - A Taste of Summer

-If you find yourself with an abundance of tomatoes, contact meor click HERE for information on preserving for later use, or for your copy of “Arkansas’ Fresh Tomatoes”.
+If you find yourself with an abundance of tomatoes, contact meor click How Do I ...
+Can Tomatoes?for information on preserving for later use, or for your copy of “Arkansas’ Fresh Tomatoes”.
 Contact the Miller County Extension Office, 870-779-3609 or visit us in room 215 at the Miller County Courthouse.
-We're online at firstname.lastname@example.org, on Facebook at UAEXMillerCountyFCS/CarlaDueHadley, on Twitter @MillerCountyFCS or on the web at uaex.uada.edu/Miller.
+We're online at email@example.com, on Facebook at UAEXMillerCountyFCS/CarlaDueHadley, on Twitter @MillerCountyFCS or on the web at uaex.uada.edu/Miller.

 Farmers Market Vegetable Medley is a fragrant, tasty, easy vegetable dish that pairs well with anything from the grill.
 The herbs are used in place of salt.
 Fresh herbs are best and can be purchased at the farmers market along with the vegetables for this dish.
 It’s one of my favorite summer time side dishes.

 - 2 medium yellow summer squash, sliced thin

 - 1 medium zucchini, sliced thin

 - 1 medium onion, diced

 - 1/2 teaspoon dried basil, or 1 to 1 ½ teaspoon fresh, cut chiffonade